 I am grateful for you, more than I can say.

 P.S.
 I hope I have made my intention clear.
 It has been an exploration of unanswered questions.
 Once again, whatever we choose does not cause another to choose.
 But our intentions and choices do influence others, for good or ill, and for those intentions and choices, we are accountable to God.
-I believe that the tender influence of genuine and good women, other than the influence of God Himself, is the greatest force in the universe.
+I believe that the tender influence of genuine and good women, other than the influence of God Himself, is the greatest force for good in the universe.